Questioning the Survey Responses of Large Language Models: Prompt ablations

 \section{Prompt ablations}

 We reproduce our experiments using different prompts to query the model.
 Due to the cost of querying OpenAI's models, we only perform these ablations for models with publicly available weights.
-The notebooks with all figures can be retrieved from our Github repository.\footnote{\href{https://github.com/socialfoundations/surveying-language-models/blob/main/prompt-ablations}{https://github.com/socialfoundations/surveying-language-models/blob/main/prompt-ablations}} Overall, the prompt ablation results are very consistent with the findings presented in the main text of the paper.
+The notebooks with all figures can be retrieved from our Github repository. \footnote{\href{https://github.com/socialfoundations/surveying-language-models/blob/main/prompt-ablations}{https://github.com/socialfoundations/surveying-language-models/blob/main/prompt-ablations}}

+Overall, the prompt ablation results are very consistent with the findings presented in the main text of the paper.
 In the following we provide an overview over the different ablations performed.